scottdavidschroederjr/challengerStats/readme.md

 The goal of this project is provide a customizable one site solution for all the additional reference data a high level player needs to play competitive TFT at the highest level.

 Current TODOs:
+- display itemStats on site
+- allow items to be filtered by Radient, Ornn, Emblem etc
 - add basic augment stats to project now that "ban" has been lifted